 Victim & Witness Rights

-The Victim Resource Center (VRC)
+How can the Victim Resource Center (VRC) help?

 The VRC does not provide legal advice.
 If you are looking for an attorney or legal services contact the Wisconsin Bar Association’s Lawyer Referral and Information Service.